Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 How do Ridge and Lasso differ in their penalty?

-Both methods start from the same ordinary least-squares loss and bolt a penalty on top.
-The difference is the shape of that penalty, and the shape is what controls everything downstream.
+Both methods start from the same ordinary least-squares loss and bolt a penalty term on top.
+The shape of that penalty controls everything that follows: whether coefficients can hit zero, how shrinkage spreads across correlated predictors, and how the path of solutions evolves as the penalty grows.

 $$\text{OLS:}\quad \min_{\beta} \sum_{i=1}^{n}\bigl(y_i - x_i^\top \beta\bigr)^2$$